Historia Mundum

 Characteristics of the Reconstruction Era

-During the Reconstruction Era, the United States also experienced an expansion of federal power, especially in legislating civil rights and amending the Constitution.
+During the Reconstruction Era, federal power expanded sharply, especially through civil rights legislation and constitutional amendment.
 However, this expansion had limits.
-Although the federal government initially took an active role in enforcing rights, it ultimately lacked the sustained capacity and political will to confront entrenched resistance.
-The withdrawal of federal troops from the South in 1877 marked a retreat from Reconstruction’s promises, allowing white Southern Democrats to regain control and severely curtail the gains made by African Americans.
-This retreat signaled the end of federal commitment to ensuring equality in the South, leaving many of the goals of the Reconstruction Era unfulfilled.
+The federal government initially enforced rights, then retreated before entrenched resistance and declining political will.
+The withdrawal of federal troops from the South in 1877 marked a retreat from Reconstruction’s promises.
+It allowed white Southern Democrats to regain control and severely curtail the gains made by African Americans.
+This retreat signaled the end of federal commitment to ensuring equality in the South, leaving many of the era’s goals unfulfilled.

 Lincoln’s Legacy